 In the morning, I was directed to the bar for breakfast, which was a disappointment.
 The food was adequate – assorted breads and eggs to order – but no effort was made to create the enticing presentation that I expect at a B&B. I ate on the side porch to escape the dreary bar with the TV running.

-Within a few blocks of the Sea Breeze, guests can walk to several bayfront restaurants and the historic Gulfport Casino.
+On the waterfront, visitors can walk to several restaurants and the historic Gulfport Casino.
 The city landmark, with its 1930s hardwood dance floor and band shell, hosts dances, weddings and other large events.

 Of course, I couldn’t leave Gulfport without investigating the shopping scene.
 In a stroll down Beach Boulevard, the main downtown drag, I found several shops worth exploring.
 (And I’m sure there are many more.)